AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 The enums are stuffed in an array using a <c>std::initializer_list</c>  to be iterable.
 This is inefficient and error prone with changes of the enumeration definition.

-As an alternative this module provides TMP struct \alib{enums;T_EnumIsIterable} which we specialize for enumeration \c Pets using helper macro \ref ALIB_ENUMS_MAKE_ITERABLE as follows:
+As an alternative, this module provides the type trait \alib{enumops;IterableTraits} which we specialize for enumeration \c Pets using helper macro \ref ALIB_ENUMS_MAKE_ITERABLE as follows:

  \snippet "DOX_ENUMS.cpp"     DOX_ENUMS_ITER_MAKE_ITERABLE

-With that in place, templated class \alib{enums;EnumIterator} becomes available for the enumeration type.
-The loop can be rewritten as
+With that in place, templated class \alib{enumops;EnumIterator} becomes available for the enumeration type.
+The loop can be rewritten as follows:
-follows:
  \snippet "DOX_ENUMS.cpp"     DOX_ENUMS_ITER_SAMPLE_LOOP_NEW

 \I{################################################################################################}